puzzle/amm-techlab/content/en/docs/01.0/_index.en.md

 Alongside the Lab Cluster, we also deployed a couple of additional tools and services we're going to use during the lab.

-checkout the deployed resources and then login to the services.
+Checkout the deployed resources and then login to the services.
 (URLs are provided by the trainer)

 * Prometheus and Grafana in the project `pitc-infra-monitoring` (Login using Oauth OpenShift)
 * ArgoCD in the project `pitc-infra-argocd` (Login via OpenShift)